 As a result of the review process we may decide to involve outside agencies for specialist support.
-This is where a specific learning difficulty or barrier to learning has been identified and the processbecomes more personalised and specific.
+This is where a specific learning difficulty or barrier to learning has been identified and the process becomes more personalised and specific.

-The school will involve external agencies as appropriate, including health and social services, community and voluntary organisations for advice on meeting the needs of pupils with SEND and infurther supporting families.
+The school will involve external agencies as appropriate, including health and social services, community and voluntary organisations for advice on meeting the needs of pupils with SEND and in further supporting families.

 For a very small percentage of pupils, whose needs are significant and complex and the SEND support required to meet their needs cannot be provided from within the schools own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
 This may result in an Education, Health and Care Plan (EHCP) being created.
-All parents and young people with an EHC plan will be able to request a personal budget for some services.